Online Master of Art in Spanish

 - Fully online curriculum (1 course has synchronous elements and arranges according to student’s schedule)

 - Apply any time to start your studies in fall, spring or summer terms;

 - Be a full or part-time student as your schedule allows.

 * Books and course supplies are a separate cost.

 Curriculum, Master of Arts in Spanish

-The MA in Spanish is a two-year program full time, but students may complete the MA on a part-time basis.
-Students can expect a rigorous and rewarding program of study centered on advanced mastery of the Spanish language, development of a deeper understanding of Hispanic literature and cultures, and the opportunity to explore developments in second language instruction.
+The MA in Spanish is a two-year program full-time, but students may complete the MA on a part-time basis.
+Students can expect a rigorous and rewarding program of study centered on advanced mastery of the Spanish language, the development of a deeper understanding of Hispanic literature and cultures, and the opportunity to explore developments in second language instruction.

 Course requirements: There are 30 credits in the program.
-Of those, 18 are required and 12 are electives.
-For full details, see the MA Spanish Handbook.
+Of those, 15 are required and 15 are electives.
+For full details, see the MA in Spanish Student Handbook.